causalitaly/causalitaly.github.io/content/docs/last/cfp.md

 # Call for Papers

-Causal-ITALY aims at bringing together researchers and practitioners in artificial intelligence, logic, and philosophy of science,  with a dedicated focus on methods and trends emerging from the study of causality.
+Causal-ITALY aims at bringing together researchers and practitioners in artificial intelligence, logic, and philosophy of science, for informal discussions and community building with a dedicated focus on methods and trends emerging from the study of causality.

 This is in conjunction with the Italian Conference on Artificial Intelligence, AIxIA.
-For details on conference partecipation, registration, venue, please visit [https://aixia2021.disco.unimib.it/](https://aixia2021.disco.unimib.it/) .
-We are currently envisaging a hybrid format: further details will be announced closer to the event.
+For details on conference participation, registration, venue, please visit [https://aixia2021.disco.unimib.it/](https://aixia2021.disco.unimib.it/) .
+We are currently envisaging a virtual format: further details will be announced closer to the event.

 Submission deadline: 24th September 2021, Anywhere on Earth.